-1. TASX Annotation File: The exported file can be opened and edited in the TASX Annotator.
-Please note that such an export is only useful, if at least some of the points on the time axis have been equipped with absolute time values (non existing times will be interpolated).
+1. TASX Annotation File: The exported file can be opened and edited in the TASX-Annotator.
+Please note that such an export is only useful, if at least some of the points on the time axis have been equipped with absolute time values (non-existing times will be interpolated).

 2. Annotation Graph File: exports the current transcription into the Atlas Interchange-Format, Level 0.
 The format can be used as an exchange format with a number of other tools (ANVIL, Transformer, MAVVissta, etc.).
 For this, see:

-T. Schmidt, S. Duncan, O. Ehmer, J. Hoyt, M. Kipp, D. Loehr, M. Magnusson, T. Rose & H. Sloetjes (2008): An exchange format for multimodal annotations.
-In: Proceedings of the Language Resource and Evalutation Conference 2008, Marrakech, Paris: ELRA.
+Th.
+Schmidt, S. Duncan, O. Ehmer, J. Hoyt, M. Kipp, D. Loehr, M. Magnusson, T. Rose & H. Sloetjes (2008): An exchange format for multimodal annotations.
+In: Proceedings of the Language Resource and Evaluation Conference 2008, Marrakech, Paris: ELRA.

-ELAN Annotation File: The exported file can be opened and edited in the TASX Annotator.
-Please note that such an export is only useful, if at least some of the points on the time axis have been equipped with absolute time values (non existing times will be interpolated).
+ELAN Annotation File: The exported file can be opened and edited in the TASX-Annotator.
+Please note that such an export is only useful, if at least some of the points on the time axis have been equipped with absolute time values (non-existing times will be interpolated).
 Furthermore, you should have specified the underlying media file (see „Transcription > Recordings...“).

 4. FOLKER Transcription: exports the current transcription into the format of the FOLKER Editor.
 Take note that for every speaker only the first tier of type 'T(ranscription)' will be taken into account.
 Contents of annotation and description tiers will thus be lost during export.

-5. PRAAT Textgrid:: The exported file can be opened and edited in Praat.
-Please note that such an export is only useful, if at least some of the points on the time axis have been equipped with absolute time values (non existing times will be interpolated).
+5. PRAAT Textgrid: The exported file can be opened and edited in Praat.
+Please note that such an export is only useful if at least some of the points on the time axis have been equipped with absolute time values (non-existing times will be interpolated).

 6. TEI file: exports a file that is coded according to the specifications of the Text Encoding Initiative (TEI) in XML.
 Different export options are offered: